Taskomater/tasker_config_utils/README.md

 	- `State` defines the info for a State Context.
 	- `Time` defines the info for a Time Context.

-	Atleast one `Context` sub node needs to be defined.
+	At least one `Context` sub node needs to be defined.
 ##